The Challenge Cup will also have a different look next season

 Here are more details on the new European Champions Cup format for 2020-21…

-With the Top 14 season cancelled earlier this year due to the pandemic, we already know the top eight of that league: Bordeaux-Begles, Lyon, Racing 92, Toulon, La Rochelle, Clermont Auvergne, Toulouse and Montpellier.
-If Castres go on to win this season’s Challenge Cup, though, they will replace Montpellier in the 2020-21 Champions Cup.
+The Top 14 season was cancelled earlier this year due to the pandemic and the top eight have been taken from that point: Bordeaux-Begles, Lyon, Racing 92, Toulon, La Rochelle, Clermont Auvergne, Toulouse and Montpellier.

 The eight teams that have qualified via the Pro14 are the top four clubs in each conference (excluding the South African sides) when the league was suspended in March.
 So the teams that will compete in the 2020-21 Champions Cup are: Leinster, Edinburgh, Munster, Ulster, Scarlets, Glasgow Warriors, Connacht and Dragons.